Effects of radiative losses on the relativistic jets of high-mass microquasars: Detailed numerical methods

 \paragraph{\textbf{3.
-Resolution comparison:}} The fiducial case of CygX1 has been simulated on a mesh 2 times finer than the generic mesh up to about 10'000~s.
+Resolution comparison:}} The fiducial case of CygX1 was simulated on a mesh twice finer than the generic mesh up to about 10'000~s.
 The snapshot at 6000~s is shown in Fig.~\ref{fig:CygX-1_Fine}.
 This can be compared to the snapshot of the generic case shown in the middle panel of Fig.~\ref{fig:CygX1_jetevol}.
-The comparison shows that the instability sets in at about the same time in both of the simulations.
-However, in the simulation on the finer mesh, the jets propagates about 10 percent faster than in the simulation on the generic mesh.
+The comparison shows that the instability sets in at about the same time in both simulations.
+However, in the simulation on the finer mesh, the jets propagate about 10\%\ faster than in the simulation on the generic mesh.
 We also observe similar effects, of the same order, in 1D test simulations.
 This is expected on the basis of the arguments given in the point above.
 Better resolving the contact interface at the head of the jet will reduce cooling there, leaving slightly more energy to push the bow shock to a larger distance.
-Note that an error of 10 percent is for most large-scale fluid-dynamical simulations already a quite good result.
-We stress again that the correct jet speed depends on on the physical diffusion.
+An error of 10\%\ is quite a good result for most large-scale fluid-dynamical simulations.
+We stress again that the correct jet speed depends on the physical diffusion.

-To even improve the confidence in the solutions presented in this paper, we have run a 2D resolution study, using the generic and the finer mesh in the 3D case.
-This study covers also the turbulent phase.
-Again we find that the essential features of the jet (number and location of the cross shocks, cocoon shape, time when the instability and the turbulence sets in) are independent of the resolution.
-Note, however, that the 2D simulations cannot directly be compared to the 3D simulations as the character of the turbulence is different in 2D and 3D.
+To even improve the confidence in the solutions presented in this paper, we ran a 2D resolution study, using the generic and the finer mesh in the 3D case.
+This study also covered the turbulent phase.
+Again we find that the essential features of the jet (number and location of the cross shocks, cocoon shape, and time at which the instability and the turbulence set in) are independent of the resolution.
+However, the 2D simulations cannot directly be compared to the 3D simulations because the character of the turbulence is different in 2D and 3D.